 It should be noted that mineral resources are not mineral reserves and do not have demonstrated economic viability.
 There is no certainty that all or any part of the mineral resources estimated will be converted into mineral reserves.
 The estimate of mineral resources may be materially affected by future changes in environmental, permitting, legal, title, taxation, socio-political, marketing, or other relevant issues.
-However, there are no currently known issues that negatively impact the stated mineral resources.
+Areas of uncertainty that may materially impact the Mineral Resource Estimate include: